We Rule

-We Rule was a free-to-play mobile game developed by Newtoy and published by ngmoco for the iOS platform.
+We Rule was a free-to-play mobile game developed by Newtoy and published by ngmoco for iOS and later on Android.
 It was available for download on the iPhone, iPod Touch and the iPad on the App Store or iTunes, and attracted many users since its release in March 2010.
 Although a free app, customers were able to buy in-app purchases; as of April 2010, it was the highest-grossing free-to-download game for the iOS.
 Within weeks of release, We Rule was estimated to have been downloaded millions of times, with approximately two million user sessions per day.
 Its gameplay was in part inspired by the Zynga game FarmVille.

 On February 1, 2013, We Rule was removed from the Appstore alongside other ngmoco games.
 The app continued to receive support until March 31, 2013 when its service ended and We Rule became unplayable.
 Unlike some ngmoco games which continued to function after support ended, We Rule no longer functions.